 With the song I Feed You My Love, Margaret performed Norway’s contribution to the 2013 Eurovision Song Contest, and the ice queen from Trondheim mesmerized Europe.
 With great confidence, she’s established herself as a great artist with versatility to own any stage, be it Eurovision, the underground club scene, or massive festival stages.

-It’s been somewhat quiet in the media since her victory in the Norwegian Eurovision final and her amazing performance in the international Eurovision Song Contest, but after smaller stints as a juror in Norwegian Idol and a collaboration with underground pop duo F.A.C.E., we will finally get a taste of what’s really been brewing for the last three years.
+It’s been somewhat quiet in the media since her victory in the Norwegian Eurovision final and her amazing performance in the international Eurovision Song Contest, but after smaller stints as a judge in Norwegian Idol and a collaboration with underground pop duo F.A.C.E., we will finally get a taste of what’s really been brewing for the last four years.

-Berger has chosen to release her album on her own label, and if there’s one word to best describe Berger 2016, the obvious choice is ”independent” – something clearly emphasized thematically in the first of several upcoming track releases.
+Berger has chosen to release her music on her own label, and if there’s one word to best describe Berger in 2016, the obvious choice is ”independent” – something clearly emphasized thematically in the first of several upcoming releases.